GarryLed/IoT-team-collaboration-project/README.md

 [Home safety measures and the risk of unintentional injury among young children: a multicentre case–control study | CMAJ](https://www.cmaj.ca/content/175/8/883.short)

 [Stop cooking fires before they happen! : H46-2/05-403E-PDF - Government of Canada Publications - Canada.ca](https://publications.gc.ca/site/eng/9.689623/publication.html)

-### Outline of the problem to be solved - supported by your research [1 page + references (font size 12)]
+## Outline of the problem to be solved - supported by your research [1 page + references (font size 12)]

-### Summary of the Project solution  [2 pages]
+## Summary of the Project solution  [2 pages]

-### List of Project Requirements  [outline at least 6 requirements]
+## List of Project Requirements  [outline at least 6 requirements]

-### Initial Design – to include sketches of proposed device, proposed code design, proposed hardware setup, description of any APIs or data processing planned
+## Initial Design – to include sketches of proposed device, proposed code design, proposed hardware setup, description of any APIs or data processing planned
+### Sketch:
+add link here to sketch

+### Proposed code desin:

+### Hardware setup:

+### API's

-### Implementation Plan to include equipment needed, parts list, APIs to be used, code samples [3 pages + screenshots/photos/diagrams]
+## Implementation Plan to include equipment needed, parts list, APIs to be used, code samples [3 pages + screenshots/photos/diagrams]

+### Equipment and Parts list:
+- Yun
+- Groove kit
+- Buzzer
+- Led
+- RGB

+### Code samples:
+add links to sample code here

+### API's

+### Screenshots
+add any screenshot images here

-### Testing approach – how did you plan your software and hardware testing as well as evidence of tests carried out
+## Testing approach – how did you plan your software and hardware testing as well as evidence of tests carried out

+### Testing

-### Security Analysis to prevent security holes [half page]
+## Security Analysis to prevent security holes [half page]

-### Future improvements planned and potential next steps in developing the idea further [1 page]
+## Future improvements planned and potential next steps in developing the idea further [1 page]